 Side note: Rob McCoy also made a $1,000 contribution to Ronda Baldwin-Kennedy in support of her unsuccessful 2016 campaign against Assemblymember Jacqui Irwin.
 If you'd like to learn about Ronda Baldwin-Kenney (she recently dropped the "Baldwin" and is running as "Ronda Kennedy" for 2020 Congress against Congresswoman Julia Brownley), I have a very lengthy personal experience with her that you can read about here. (and you should because it'll blow your mind.)
 I'd also like to note, that in a recent poll on my page which asked the question: would you rather vote for a can of Chef Boyardee or Ronda Baldwin-Kennedy in 2020, the results came in at 175- Chef Boyardee, 0- Ronda.
 It also appears that Ronda can't be counted on to appropriately file paperwork.

 But let's get back to Sandee Everett.
-At the forum last week, she had former board member, Mike Dunn, who came in last place and lost his seat in 2016, officially announce her re-election campaign for 2020, during his speech, in which he took the aggressive stance that parents must opt out of public schools for Christian private schools.
+At the anti-public school forum (and literally, former board member John Andersen gave a public comment at a followup school board meeting affirming it was a forum for people who want nothing to do with our public schools), she had former board member, Mike Dunn, who lost his seat in 2016, officially announce her re-election campaign for 2020, during his keynote speech, in which he took the aggressive stance that parents must opt out of public schools for Christian private schools.
 I mean, you're not surprised right?
 The forum is literally titled as an opt out movement.
-You may recall, in January 2018, Mike Dunn emailed my employer and threatened them if they didn't silence me from speaking at school board meetings in opposition of his far-right, evangelical agenda.
+You may recall, in January 2018, Mike Dunn emailed my employers and threatened retaliation against them if they didn't silence me from speaking at school board meetings in regard to my opposition of his far-right, evangelical agenda.
 Mike Dunn was censured for this threat — his second official censure as a school board member.

 Now, this wouldn't be the first time Sandee Everett has been called out for questionable behavior and forum choices as a public school board trustee.
 In fact, in 2017 she was scheduled to give a presentation on “Saving Our Children’s Minds — Fighting the Public School System,” (source).
 Upon community backlash after it was publicized that she would be speaking on this topic, Ms. Everett withdrew from attending the event, feigning ignorance.
 She did not withdraw from attending the forum that took place on Saturday, Aug.
 10.

 Far before Sandee Everett was elected, she was laying a foundation and groundwork for her candidacy.
-Anyone recall the Newbury Park Panther Prowler article on SEX that had conservatives in this community literally foaming at the mouth?
+Anyone recall the Newbury Park Panther Prowler article on SEX that had conservatives in this community literally foaming at the mouths?
 Sandee was one of the parents at the helm of the movement to have the students and Panther Prowler adviser punished.
-Here she's quoted in an article from the Acorn.
-You might be interested to know that stemming from this she landed herself on the committee to write/oversee new journalism handbooks for our district.
+Here, she's quoted in an article from the Acorn.
+You might be interested to know that stemming from this, she landed herself on the committee to write/oversee new journalism handbooks for our district.

 When Sandee Everett launched her campaign in 2016, she advertised herself as a school counselor, even submitting "school counselor" as her ballot designation.
 For those who don't know, you get to choose three words for your ballot designation.
 Now, Sandee is a licensed K-12 school counselor.
 That means she completed the hours to obtain her license.
 However, she has never been employed as a school counselor upon obtaining her license.
 To claim such in order to deceive voters at the polls was reckless and purposely deceitful.
 However, Sandee Everett recently supported candidate Amy Chen for school board, who lost in 2018 — after creating a paperwork shell of a nonprofit (Top Goal Education) that doesn't actually exist, in order have herself listed as educational nonprofit director on the ballot.
 So ... can't say I'm all that surprised.